MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations

-The central objective of this study is to compare the default output of a language model (generated using beam search) with stochastic samples obtained under varying temperature.
-At low temperature settings, we observe that \textbf{the sampled outputs are highly similar to the default output if the model is not hallucinating, and moderately dissimilar if it is}.
-We believe this occurs because of the following reason: when a clear optimal candidate token exists, both sampling (at low temperatures) and beam search tend to favor the most probable token.
+The central idea of this study is to inspect a \textit{hypothesis} output, generated with a default decoding strategy, with stochastic samples obtained under varying temperature.
+At low temperature settings, we observe that \textbf{the sampled outputs are highly similar to the hypothesis if the model is not hallucinating, and moderately dissimilar if it is}.
+We believe this occurs because of the following reason: when a clear optimal candidate token exists, the default decoding strategy and stochastic sampling tend to favor the most probable token.
 However, in cases where no single candidate clearly dominates (often indicative of hallucination), the outputs are more likely to diverge.
 In contrast, \textbf{at high temperature, generation becomes increasingly random, and sampled outputs tend to be substantially different from the default output regardless} of the model's behavior.
-This pattern is illustrated in Table~\ref{tab:translation-examples-lfan_hall}.
+This behavior is illustrated in Table~\ref{tab:translation-examples-lfan_hall}.
 As a consequence, plotting the similarity between the default output and the stochastic outputs yields two distinct curves: either a monotonously increasing trajectory in the non-hallucinating scenario, or a $U$-shape curve in the hallucinating scenario.
 This can be visualized in Figure~\ref{fig:trajectory-example-hallucination}.

 Drawing on these findings, we introduce a novel hallucination detection method: \texttt{MMD-Flagger}.
 The key idea of the method is to simply i) plot the similarity between default output and stochastic samples as a function of the temperature, and ii) automatically detect whether this curve is monotonously increasing or $U$-shaped.
 In the latter case, we flag the output as hallucination.
 As a measure of similarity, we propose to use the \emph{Maximum Mean Discrepancy~(MMD)}~\citep{Gretton-2012a}.
 As a shape detection mechanism, we simply estimate the inflection point of the trajectory and check whether it is located near $0$ (see Figure~\ref{fig:trajectory-example-hallucination}).